martian-lang/martian-rust/book/content/associated_types.md

 }
 ```

 Note that the `#[derive(MartianType)]` is needed on the enum so that we know how to map this enum to a martian data type.
+The same applies for structs too.